 Data analytics plays a critical role in telehealth by providing opportunities to improve patient outcomes, increase efficiency, and transform the way care is delivered (Wade, Eliott, & Hiller, 2014).
 On a basic level, data analytics in telehealth involves the collection, analysis, and interpretation of health-related data.
-With large volumes of data being collected through telehealth platforms, there is a need for robust data management systems to store, manage, and protect this data in a manner that ensures the confidentiality, integrity, and availability of patient data, in accordance with legal and ethical requirements (Hilty et al., 2020).
-This data can patient-reported outcomes, include clinical measurements, and other data collected through telehealth technologies (Dixon, & Simon, 2020).
-These data can be analyzed to monitor patient progress, identify trends and patterns, and inform clinical decision-making.
-For example, predictive analytics can be used to identify patients who are at risk of hospital readmission or to predict disease progression, enabling early interventions that can improve patient outcomes (Shi et al., 2020).
+With large volumes of data being collected through telehealth platforms, there is a need for robust data management systems to store, manage, and protect this data in a manner that ensures the confidentiality, integrity, and availability of patient data, in accordance with legal and ethical requirements (Hilty, Crawford, Teshima, Chan, Sunderji, Yellowlees, Kramer, O'Neill, Fore, Luo, Li, 2015).
+This data can include patient-reported outcomes, clinical measurements, and other data collected through telehealth technologies (Knapp, Harst, Hager, Schmitt, & Scheibe, 2021).
+These data can be analyzed to monitor patient progress, identify trends and patterns, inform decision-making. and clinical For example, predictive analytics can be used to identify patients who are at risk of hospital readmission or to predict disease progression, enabling early interventions that can improve patient outcomes (Shi et al., 2020).
 Similarly, telehealth data can be used to evaluate the effectiveness of different treatments, informing evidence-based practice (Wade, Eliott, & Hiller, 2014).